- Patient Information:

 - a change in breathing or you stop breathing

-If you take more VIMOVO than your health care provider recommends, call your Poison Control Center at 1-800-222-1222.
+If you take more VIMOVO than your healthcare provider prescribes, call your Poison Control Center at 1-800-222-1222.

-- Your health care provider may do certain tests from time to time to check you for side effects of VIMOVO
+- Your healthcare provider may do certain tests from time to time to check you for side effect of VIMOVO.

 What should I avoid while taking VIMOVO?